AlbertRothman/KokoKura/README.md

 # KokoKura
-The Greatest Musical Application Ever Made
+The Greatest Musical Application Ever Made.
+For Real.